Job outlooks for Shippers and receivers

 • There are a moderate number of unemployed workers with recent experience in this occupation.

-• Approximately 800 people worked in this occupation in May 2016.
+• Approximately 27,400 people work in this occupation.

 • Shippers and receivers mainly work in the following sectors: